Singapores Manufacturing Output Growth Expands To 13.8 Pct In May - UrduPoint

 Singapore's Manufacturing Output Growth Expands To 13.8 Pct In May

-SINGAPORE, (UrduPoint / Pakistan Point News - 24th Jun, 2022 ) --:The Singapore Economic Development board said on Friday that the country's manufacturing output increased 13.8 percent year on year in May, compared to the revised 6.4 percent increase in April.
+SINGAPORE, June 24 (UrduPoint / Pakistan Point News - 26th Jun, 2022 ) --::The Singapore Economic Development board said on Friday that the country's manufacturing output increased 13.8 percent year on year in May, compared to the revised 6.4 percent increase in April.

 Excluding biomedical manufacturing, the output grew 18 percent year on year this May, extending the 8 percent increase in the previous month.